fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_2.md

 six 1.11.0
 ```

-As shown in this example, pip install s the package you want and also any
+As shown in this example, pip installs the package you want and also any
 dependencies that aren’t already installed.

 pip is pretty flexible.
 It can install things from other places, such as GitHub,